forkrul/collaborationBridge/docs/source/user-guide/index.md

 - **🔧 Best Practices**: Security, performance, and development recommendations
 - **🆘 Troubleshooting**: Common issues and solutions

-Ready to build amazing applications with 8760?
+Ready to build amazing applications?
 Start with the interactive API documentation at `/docs` and explore all available endpoints! 🚀